A Love Letter After His Relapse

 My client Rachel has had a roller coaster ride with her sometimes sober, sometimes not, husband.
-They had not been married long and though the love and connection were very evident between them, his relapse and true slavery to his addiction began to present insurmountable odds against an honest and respectful union.
-She and her husband Matt would stitch together a few good months as he professed to work a clean and sober program by attending 12 step recovery meetings, worked with a seasoned sponsor, and appreciated his job and the future it held.
+They had not been married long, and though the love and connection were very evident between them, his relapse and true slavery to his addiction began to present insurmountable odds against an honest and respectful union.
+She and her husband Matt would stitch together a few good months as he professed to work a clean and sober program by attending 12-step recovery meetings, worked with a seasoned sponsor, and appreciated his job and the future it held.

 However, something would come along and upset the sober apple cart.
 After one relapse too many, Rachel felt she couldn’t go yet another round in the ring with Matt’s promise to reexamine the reason for his relapse and what he could once again do differently.
 She felt she just couldn’t take another deep breath and hope that maybe this new time would be the charm.

-She asked her husband to move out and though she professed to him that she would always love him, this was no longer a healthy relationship for her to be in.
+She asked her husband to move out and though she professed to him that while she would always love him, this was no longer a healthy relationship for her to be in.
 Matt couldn’t argue and both were truly saddened by this event.

 A few weeks later, Rachel received this letter and I appreciated her sharing it with me and giving me permission to share it with you.
 I have condensed certain portions.

 My hope is you will read this letter and take your time with any decision about our future.
 The purpose is to explain, as best I can, what my thinking and feeling is about my alcoholism and our future relationship.

 I do not want to give up on our relationship.
 At least, not over this or in this manner.
 A decision to break off our (whatever we have) relationship of living together, having fun, enjoying this life together should not be thrown over away over my illness.